HunterCartier702/RedHat-RHCE-Notes/README.md

         gpgcheck: false
 ```

-To run a playbook you use the "ansible-playbook" command
+To run a playbook you use the "ansible-playbook" command.
+Now any host that this playbook is run against will have a local repo setup automatically assuming you have the rhel iso on /dev/sr0

 ```shell
 $ ansible-playbook repo-setup.yml